Warren Buffett just bought Royalty Pharma, should you buy it as well?

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 This analysis will be a bit different than others, as while Royalty Pharma was founded in 1996, it didn't IPO until 2020.
-It means that I will not go through the historical numbers, but I can tell you that the ROIC in 2020 was 10 %, which is what we require.
+It means that I will not go through the historical numbers, but I can tell you that the ROIC in 2020 was 10 %, and 7,4 % in 2021.
 Despite their new IPO, I still think it makes sense to value the company based on fundamental analysis, instead of doing a discounted cash flow.
 Hence, this analysis will use the frame as my usual analyses but without the historical numbers.
 I should also mention that I own shares in Royalty Pharma.
 You can read about how to see or copy my portfolio here.